 Bottom Line

-Experts, from parents to professors, have recommended caution when posting certain information to the internet.
+Experts, from parents to professors, have recommended caution when posting certain information online.
 If you find yourself entangled in a personal injury case, the best approach is to take a break from posting.
 It is prudent to tell family and friends not to post.

 Sharing personal experiences, posting a favorite image; what does this all have to do with a personal injury case?